 This book "provides essential guidance for leading health care organizations through strategic management.
 This structured approach to strategic management examines the processes of strategic thinking, consensus building and documentation of that thinking into a strategic plan and creating and maintaining strategic momentum - all essential for coping with the rapidly evolving health care industry.
 Strategic Management of Health Care Organizations fully explains how strategic managers must become strategic thinkers with the ability to evaluate a changing industry, analyze data, question assumptions, and develop new ideas.
 The book guides readers through the strategic planning process demonstrating how to incorporate strategic thinking and create and document a clear and coherent plan of action.
-In addition, the all-important processes of creating and maintaining the strategic managers in carrying out the strategic plan, must evaluate its success, learn more about what works, and incorporate new strategic thinking into operations and subsequent planning."
+In addition, the all-important processes of creating and maintaining the strategic momentum of the organization are fully described.
+Finally, the text demonstrates how strategic managers in carrying out the strategic plan, must evaluate its success, learn more about what works, and incorporate new strategic thinking into operations and subsequent planning."